xragua/xraybinaryorbit/paper/paper.md

 ### General Usage

-The software provides a **user-friendly interface** for managing the various parameters that influence orbital modulations.
+The software provides a user-friendly interface for managing the various parameters that influence orbital modulations.
 Upon first use, the user inputs parameters through a form, which are then saved in a file within the running directory.
-This file is **automatically loaded** in future runs, eliminating the need to re-enter parameters.
+This file is automatically loaded in future runs, eliminating the need to re-enter all parameters.
  If the file is absent, the form will reappear for new inputs.
-Alternatively, setting `load_directly=True` will bypass the form and run the code using previously saved parameters (if the file exists).
+Alternatively, setting `load_directly=True` will bypass the form and run the code using previously saved parameters (only if the file exists).

 ### Fitting Functions

-For fitting orbital parameters, the software offers two approaches: **least squares (LS)** and **particle swarm optimization (PSO)**, denoted by `_ls` and `_ps`, respectively.
-The **least squares method** is faster but may fail to converge in certain cases, whereas the **particle swarm method** is more robust but computationally intensive.
+For fitting orbital parameters, the software offers two approaches: least squares (LS) and particle swarm optimization (PSO), denoted by `_ls` and `_ps`, within the functions name respectively.
+The LS methods is faster but may fail to converge in certain cases, whereas the PS0 is more robust but computationally intensive.
 Key parameters for PSO include `num_iterations`, `maxiter`, and `swarmsize`.
-It is recommended to start with smaller values for these parameters (e.g., `num_iterations=3`, `maxiter=250`, and `swarmsize=50`) to evaluate computational demand and adjust accordingly.
+It is recommended to start with smaller values for these parameters (e.g., `num_iterations=3`, `maxiter=100`, and `swarmsize=20`) to evaluate computational demand and adjust accordingly.

 ### Extended vs. Discrete Fitting

-The software provides two fitting methods: **extended** and **discrete**.
-When fitting data to orbital modulation, a list of "values" corresponding to "time sections" (e.g., phase-resolved spectra or lightcurve segments) is required.
-For short-period orbital modulations, which are often sinusoidal, the **center of the time section** may not fully represent the modulation.
-Instead, it’s necessary to consider the **average modulation** across the time section and fit that to the observed values.
+The software provides two fitting methods: `extended` and `discrete`.
+When fitting data to orbital modulation, a list of `values` corresponding to `time sections` (e.g., phase-resolved spectra or lightcurve segments, wich have a defined time lenght) will be our data to fit.
+For short-period orbital modulations, which are often sinusoidal, the center of the time section may not properly represent the modulation (that would be a discrete approach, i.e. an discrete time/orbital phase for a discrete value).
+Instead, it’s necessary to consider the average modulation across the entire `time section` and fit that to the observed `values`.

 To handle this complexity, the `extended_binsize` parameter is used.
-If the size of the time section covers more than `extended_binsize` orbital phases (e.g., `extended_binsize=0.01`), the point is treated as **extended**; otherwise, it is treated as **discrete**.
+If the size of the time section covers more than `extended_binsize` orbital phases (e.g., `extended_binsize=0.01`), the point is treated as extended; otherwise, it is treated as discrete authomatically, when the mode `extended`, which is the default, is selected.

-The extended approach can be utilized by providing a list of time pairs, or alternatively, a single list of times with one extra element compared to the "values" list, from which pairs will be created automatically.
-If the list of "times" is the same length as the "values" list, the **discrete approach** will be used.
+The `extended` approach can be utilized by providing a list of time pairs, or alternatively, a single list of times with one extra element compared to the `values` list, from which pairs will be created automatically.
+If the list of `times` is the same length as the `values` list, the `discrete` approach will be used instead, even if the `extended` method was selected (a warnig will appear indicating it so).

 # Statement of Need